-Insurance carriers offer a variety of coverage options at a wide range of prices.
+Insurance carriers offer different types of coverage options at a wide range of prices.
 So, what are the best ways to shop for commercial insurance?

 You could reach out to insurance companies directly and ask for quotes on the policies you’re interested in.
 Thankfully, there’s an easier method.

-Instead, you can contact an insurance agent or broker to get quotes from several companies.
+Instead, you can contact an insurance agent or broker to get quotes from several business insurance companies.
 Just make sure the insurance agency or brokerage represents multiple companies since some work with one exclusively.

 They’ll navigate the industry to find affordable business insurance that meets your needs.
 And they’ll find appropriate options for rates and coverage from different carriers.
 Plus, you can ask them to ensure the policies you purchase provide the coverage you need to fulfill contracts, meet legal requirements, or reduce risks common to your profession.